By Michael Vito Tosto

 There is a lot I appreciate about this book.
 First, the author thinks deeply and (usually) rationally.
 Also, he is a great writer.

 I really enjoyed the story as he wrote of his time as a Christian and the reasons for his deconversion.
-He, like this reviewer, never wanted to become a non-believer, and he struggled against it for some time.
+He never wanted to become a non-believer, and he struggled against it for some time.

 Where I can not relate is in the melodramatic reaction of the author, who seems to be driven to the edge of insanity through his discovery of what he considers the truth.
 Sure, have a symbolic book burning.
 But the long, drawn out tales of driving through streams of tears, running and screaming through the rain, and lying in the fetal position just make me want to say, “Man up, Mr. Rational.”